Welcome to today's edition of the Rush 24-7 podcast.

 And CBS picked somebody who's a partisan political comedian.

-And then what is the first thing they did?
+And what's the first thing they did?

 He's not going to be that guy.